 Is yoga helpful in the management of hypertension?

-Daily yoga practice is known to help maintain low blood pressure.
-It is suspected that it restores the baroreceptor reflex, which plays a key role in maintaining blood pressure by sensing any blood pressure discrepancies.
-(26)
+Yes.
+It is suspected that daily yoga practice restores the baroreceptor reflex, which plays a key role in maintaining blood pressure by sensing any blood pressure discrepancies.
+(33)

-Yoga also helps in reducing the activity of the sympathetic nervous system while stimulating that of the parasympathetic system, leading to lower blood pressure.
+Yoga also helps in reducing the activity of the sympathetic nervous system while stimulating the parasympathetic system, leading to lower blood pressure.